- Doctors & Departments

 By now, Dr. Sokol and his team of physician scientists were narrowing in on the role of hepatic macrophages, which they hypothesized may be triggered by plant sterol containing lipid emulsions and gut-derived products to release cytokines that directly suppress bile and sterol transporters in the liver, causing cholestasis.
 If they could further understand the mechanism of the injury, there could be other therapies that would still allow infants to get all the lipids they need.

 For that, they combined genetic, molecular and pharmacological approaches to distill the role of the signaling pathways that control bile transporter proteins.
 More experiments showed that these pathways could be activated to make more bile transporters by using new drugs coming out on the market.

 The model of PNAC pathogenesis: This figure shows how increased intestinal permeability leads to absorption of LPS into the portal vein with subsequent TLR4-mediated activation and generation of IL-1β in recruited liver macrophages; phytosterols also contribute to macrophage activation.
 IL-1β then activates NF-κβ in the hepatocytes, which interferes with LXR and FXR binding to genes that lead to lower BSEP, MRP2, and ABCG5/8 in hepatocytes and bile acid and phytosterol retention.
 Retained phytosterols reduce FXR activity further with reduced BSEP and MRP2 causing further retention of bile acids that cause cholestatic injury.

-"If we can prove efficacy of one of these drugs in preventing PNAC, it will dramatically alter the course of treatment for these infants and children, allowing them to receive enough IV lipids while preventing the need for multivisceral transplants," Dr. Sokol says.
+"If we can interfere with one of these pathways and prevent PNAC, it could dramatically alter the course of treatment for these infants and children, allow them to receive enough IV lipids and prevent the need for multivisceral transplants," Dr. Sokol says.
 "This isn't a cure, but it certainly is a game-changer."